-- Full Mailbox Notify (percentage).
-Enter a mailbox size percentage of which users will be notified.
-Example (on page 63).
-See also customizing the notification message (on page 63). - Default Maximum Messages.
-(0 is default value).
-Enter the default maximum number of messages allowed in each user's mailbox.
-Enter 0 for an unlimited number of messages. - Full Mailbox Notify Address.
-Enter an additional address where an e-mail will be sent when a user's mailbox is almost full.
-For example, this could be the system administrator's address. - Maximum User Count.
-(0 is default value).
-Enter the maximum number of users that can be registered for this mail domain.
-Enter 0 for an unlimited number of users. - Note: The Maximum User Count does not apply to virtual hosts that are based on the Windows NT user database.
-The displayed counts of users for hosts that use the NT user database may not be correct. - Sub-mailbox Creation.
+- Current User Count.
+Displays the current number of users registered for this mail domain. - Sub-mailbox Creation.
 Select how to handle a message when it arrives for a user and is addressed to a sub-mailbox that does not exist.
 Select one of the following actions: - Create.
-Creates the sub-mailbox and delivers the message. - Send to Inbox.
+(Default setting) Creates the sub-mailbox and delivers the message. - Send to Inbox.
 Does not create the sub-mailbox.
 Instead the message is delivered to the "main" mailbox. - Bounce.
 Bounces the mail back to the sender as an invalid e-mail address. - Minimum POP Frequency (minutes).
 Enter the number of minutes delay between POP logins for each user.
 The default is 0 (or unlimited) logins.